"Raising Questions about Trust, Forgiveness and Adultery"

 SEPARATE LIES features some occasionally strong language.
 It is an adult movie, not because it is especially obscene, but because it deals with the difficult, painful realities that many adults must face.
 We live in a sin-stained world, and even many Christians couples face dilemmas like that of James and Anne.
 Fortunately, James and Anne are forgiving people, even though Anne cannot kick away her sinful crutch.
 The movie opens for discussion some difficult issues, and it probes them just deeply enough to let the audience fill in their thoughts.
 It’s not a perfect movie, but it’s an interesting and respectable one for mature audiences.

+The movie SEPARATE LIES centers on James Manning, a London attorney who has bought a house in the country with his wife Anne.
+When a villager is killed in a hit-and-run, James suspects the neighborhood lothario, William, of striking the cyclist with his car.
+James does an informal investigation and brings William to confess.
+The plot thickens when Anne confesses that she was driving the car.
+James, who had previously urged William to turn himself into the police, now tells his wife to keep quiet.
+His feelings grow more complicated when he learns that his wife and William are having an affair.
+Now his loyalties are divided, and James must choose between justice, vengeance and loyalty.
 SEPARATE LIES contains some strong instances of forgiveness, as characters demonstrate remarkable mercy.
 His wife, however, is bold in her adultery and eventually leaves her husband to care for her cancer-stricken lover.
 Fortunately, however, none of the affair is filmed.
 SEPARATE LIES deals with difficult, painful realities that adults must sometimes face.
 With some occasionally strong language, it’s not a perfect movie, but it’s an interesting and provocative one for mature audiences only.